PedroZappa/42_push_swap/README.md

 # Implementation 📜

-The algorithm used in this implementation to sort a stack of random integer values (`stack_a`) is a variation of the `QuickSort Algorithm` adapted to sort stacks.
+The  sorting algorithm used in this implementation to order a stack of random integer values (`stack_a`) in ascending order is a variation of the `QuickSort Algorithm` adapted to sort stacks.

-The algorithm sorts `stack_a` by repeatedly partitioning it around a `median` (pivot) value, pushing elements to `stack_b` programmatically after calculating which element is less costly to sort at each iteration.
-At the end of execution `stack_a` contains all values stacked in ascending order.

-> But before we get into the nitty and gritty details of the algorithm, let's take a look at how the program handles input arguments and sets up the stacks.
+> Before we get into the nitty and gritty details of the algorithm, let's take a look at how the program handles input arguments and sets up the stacks.
 ___

 ## Processing Input Arguments